Condition Analysis

 3

-- If you do visit, check the ground at the base of the pinnacles — if the grass and soil are damp, the rock is certainly still wet internally and should not be climbed.
+- If visiting, check the ground at the base of the pinnacles — if it is damp or the soil is moist, the rock is almost certainly still wet internally.

 Do Not Climb